Eldelshell/JobHunter/README.md

 You'll need Java Version 8_20 or later.

-Download the file `jobhunter-X.X.X-exec.jar` from the Release page and double click on it.
+Download the file `jobhunter-X.X.X-exec.jar` from the [releases](https://github.com/Eldelshell/JobHunter/releases) page and double click on it.

 If double click doesn't work use `java -jar jobhunter-X.X.X-exec.jar`

 ### Custom Installation

-In case you don't want all the plugins included, download the `jobhunter-0.1.2-distribution.zip` file from Releases and unzip it in any folder.
+In case you don't want all the plugins included, download the `jobhunter-X.X.X-distribution.zip` file from Releases and unzip it in any folder.
 Then run with:

 ```
 $ cd path/to/jobhunter-X.X.X